Text message marketing is the next frontier of pastoral leadership.

 There’s no use sending a high-cost message to communicate what you could say in 140 characters.

-So, now that you’ve got a solid grasp on the basic lingo of text message marketing, it’s time to understand why you should implement it, and how!
+So, now that you’ve got a solid grasp on the basic lingo, it’s time to understand why you should implement it, and how!

-Most of the information you find on the web today is marketing material by a text message marketing service trying to persuade you to use their product.
+Most of the information you find on the web today is marketing material by a marketing service trying to persuade you to use their product.

 I’m not going to try to sell you any product right now.

-Below are the cold, hard stats about text messaging marketing that you need to know before you make any decision.
+Below are the cold, hard stats about marketing and text messaging for churches, that you need to know before you make any decision.

-These facts prove that text message marketing is the future of church communications.
+These facts prove that marketing through church texting is the future of church communications.

 85% of mobile device users prefer a text over phone calls or emails.